Structured Chemistry Reasoning with Large Language Models: Reasoning

 \subsection{Step-by-step Reasoning}

-Grounded on the facts regarding high-level formulae or principles, the LLMs can then reason about the solution to the original question.
-We adopt CoT prompting to induce LLMs to output clear steps when solving the problem based on the identified formulae and lead to a preliminary answer.

-Concretely, we feed the problem and the instruction into an LLM $\mathcal{M}_1$.
-The generated results of this stage are formalized as $S_1 = (\{f_1,...f_n\}, s_f, \{r_1, ..., r_n\}, s_r)$ where $f_n$ denotes the $n$-th formula that is related, and $r_n$ is the $n$-th step in the reasoning process. $s_f$ and $s_r$ are confidence scores for each part that are going to be mentioned in the next section.
+Grounded on the generated formulae, the LLMs can then reason about the solution to the original question.
+To induce LLMs for more precise reasoning and calculation processes, we adopt program-of-thoughts (PoT)~\cite{chen2023program} as demonstrated in Figure~\ref{fig:reasoning}.
+The detailed calculation process is translated into Python codes, accompanied by the annotation lines for reasoning.
+Concretely, we feed the problem and the \textit{structured instruction} into an LLM $\mathcal{M}$ as shown in the top of Figure~\ref{fig:method}.
+The generated results of this stage are formalized as $S_0 = (\{\mathcal{F}_0, C_0^f\}, \{\mathcal{R}_0, C_0^r\})$ where $\mathcal{F}_0=\{f_1,...,f_n\}$ denotes the formulae collected from Sec~\ref{sec: phase1}. $f_n$ is the $n$-th formula that is related.
+Similarly, $\mathcal{R}_0$ denotes the reasoning process.
+The output samples of $\mathcal{F}_0$ and $\mathcal{R}_0$ could be found in Figure~\ref{fig:formulae} and Figure~\ref{fig:reasoning}. $C_0^f$ and $C_0^r$ are the confidence scores for each part that is going to be mentioned Sec~\ref{sec:refinement}.